Nateonas/Domoticz_DzVents_SolarInvertor/README.md

 5- Remove the template-text and paste the text from dz_SolarInvertor.lua<br>
 6- update ip, user, pw and idx (no need to change scriptVar)<br>
 7- Save as the script as "dzVents_SolarInvertor"<br><br>
-(8- Temporarily uncomment the debug loglevel to see the full logging in de domoticz-log)<br>
+(8- Temporarily uncomment the debug loglevel to see the full logging in the domoticz-log)<br>